US Hiring Blows Past Expectations In March - UrduPoint

 Beyond the headline number, wage growth increased 0.3 percent on a monthly basis, while average hourly earnings were up 4.1 percent from a year earlier, Labor Department figures showed.

+Many of the new jobs were created in the health care and government sectors, while construction and leisure and hospitality also saw big gains.

-While the overall unemployment rate fell slightly, it rose for Black Americans, while falling for both Asians and Hispanics.
+While the overall unemployment rate fell slightly, it rose for Black Americans, while declining for both Asians and Hispanics.

+Wall Street stocks closed higher on Friday, bouncing back after tumbling in the prior sessions on geopolitical concerns.

 - Fed pause -